Mbell42/17_Workout-Tracker/README.md

 ### 2020.05.04_1040

 For 'workout.js' file, I attempted to fix the duration function, and then commented it out after no solution was found yet.
 I then began testing server locally and making adjustments when I encountered issues.
 I then created a new Mlabs account for syncing with Heroku, and corrected the month/day on the previous few timestamps.

+### 2020.05.04_1100

+I created a Heroku app, connected it to my github project repo, and then enabled automatic deployments.